FlowFuse/website/src/blog/2024/10/exploring-flowfuse-security-features.md

 ### Two-Factor Authentication (2FA)

-We've all been there—managing countless passwords, hoping they're strong enough to protect against security threats.
+We've all been there, managing countless passwords, hoping they're strong enough to protect against security threats.
 But in today’s digital world, passwords alone aren’t sufficient.
 That’s why Two-Factor Authentication (2FA) has become essential.

 FlowFuse understands this need.
 By enabling 2FA, even if someone gets hold of your password, they'll still require a second form of verification—like a code sent to your phone—to access your account.
 This simple yet powerful layer of security ensures your data is much safer from unauthorized access.